-We are pleased to announce the nine winning projects of the 13th annual Canadian Green Building Awards, a program of Sustainable Architecture & Building [SABMag].
-The winners, which include new and adaptive re-use projects from most regions of the country, represent some of the best examples of sustainable, high-performance building design in Canada.
+We are pleased to announce the 10 winning projects of the 14th annual Canadian Green Building Awards, a program of Sustainable Architecture & Building [SABMag].
+The winners, which include new and adaptive re-use projects, interior design and a technical award represent some of the best examples of sustainable, high-performance building design in Canada.
 We congratulate all of the winners.

 The Canadian Precast Prestressed Concrete Institute represents precast concrete manufacturers across Canada.
 It is the prime source of technical information about precast prestressed concrete in Canada, and has recently released its Wall Thermal Performance Calculator software, the Fifth Edition of the CPCI Design Manual, and the Architectural Precast Concrete Walls: Best Practice Guide.
 It has completed a third-party Life Cycle Analysis of its members` products, and has achieved third-party-verified Environmental Product Declarations.
 It also has implemented a Sustainable Plant Program to minimize the environmental impact of precast concrete at the manufacturing level, while creating a culture of sustainability within its industry.